padro89/snakemake-workflow-cnag/README.md

 - If limma is used, the resulting TopTable is different, so **I put the rules inside if statements depending on the config file so it runs differently depending on which is used**.

-Note: I MUST remember that when using awk inside snakemake, I must use double brackets{{}}.
+Note: When using awk inside snakemake, I must use double brackets{{}}.

 - Maybe it would be more flexible to just transform the results inside an R script, where I can use conditional statements more easily.
 - There is no need to select a Universe, g:Profiler uses one automatically.